idio-lang/DIPS/idio-source/implementing-idio/compound-types/index.rst

 .. _`value-index`:

-.. function:: o . i
+.. idio:function:: o . i

-.. function:: value-index o i
+.. idio:function:: value-index o i

    Here, in general, we want to get or set the :samp:`{i}`\ :sup:`th` element of :samp:`{o}`.
 This means we can write more readable